 The sorted subarray and the subarray which is unsorted are both invisible to us.
 Our algorithm sorts an array for us and keeps track of the unsorted part of the array.

 How to Perform a Selection Sort in Python

 You’re now familiar with the theory: well done!
 It’s time for the big challenge.
 We’re going to implement the selection sort algorithm in Python.
-Let’s write a Python program that takes in an array and sorts it in ascending order.
+Let’s write a program that takes in a Python array and sorts it in ascending order.

-We’ll start by defining a function that performs our selection sort:
+We’ll start by defining a Python function that performs our selection sort:

 def sortList(array): length = len(array) for item in range(length): minimum = item for i in range(item + 1, length): if array[i] < array[minimum]: minimum = i (array[item], array[minimum]) = (array[minimum], array[item])